 Those injured by Syngenta's conduct fall into two groups: (a) Producers (farmers and others actually involved in the production of U.S. corn) who grow corn and sell it to other market participants; and (b) all of the other Non-Producer market participants affected by the drop in corn prices and/or the rejection of U.S. corn and corn by-products in foreign markets because of the presence of MIR162.
-This Non-Producer Plaintiffs' Third Amended Master Complaint sets forth the claims of the Non-Producers.
+This Non-Producer Plaintiffs' Amended Master Class Action Complaint sets forth the claims of the Non-Producers.

 Non-Producers injured by Syngenta's conduct include, but are not limited to grain elevators, which purchase, store and sell corn; haulers and transfer companies that transport and load corn and corn by-products for export; and exporters of corn and corn by-products.
 All of the Non-Producers were injured by the collapse of the export market to China and suffered damages from reduced corn and corn by-product prices, from costs associated with lost contracts and rejected shipments of corn and corn by-products, and/or from the disruption and contraction in the export market for corn and corn by-products and the services associated with that market.
-With this Non-Producer Plaintiffs' Third Amended Master Complaint, the Non-Producer Plaintiffs seek compensation for losses they have suffered as a result of Syngenta's irresponsible conduct, and punitive damages for Syngenta's reprehensible and outrageous behavior.
+With this Non-Producer Plaintiffs' Amended Master Class Action Complaint, Non-Producer Plaintiffs seek compensation on behalf of themselves and a Class of Non-Producer participants in the corn export markets, as defined below, including sub-classes of grain elevators, exporters, and transporters, for losses they have suffered as a result of Syngenta's irresponsible conduct, and punitive damages for Syngenta's reprehensible and outrageous behavior.